 We like the concept of pricing programs for funders based on “true program costs.”
 See this post from Propel Nonprofits for more detail on true program costs.

 Think in terms of asking funders to cover the cost it really takes to deliver the programs they want to see happen.
 But wait…..that takes good accounting and we don’t have enough money to pay for good accounting.
 What a conundrum!

 Getting a grant often means now you need to raise even more money.

 That’s right.
-To carry out the program funded by the grant you have to round up other resources since the grant will only pay for a sliver of the proposed program’s costs.
+To carry out the program funded by the grant you have to round up other resources since the grant will only pay for part of the proposed program’s costs.
 Without other funding you can’t carry out the program.
-Next thing you know you have 9 small grants each paying for a sliver of the program’s costs.
+Next thing you know you have nine small grants each paying for a sliver of the program’s costs.

 No Money for “Overhead”